-The Accounts Receivable Completeness Check report is an exported .XLSX file that can help you confirm the completeness of your client’s AR detail by comparing your client’s year-end customer balances with our calculated values.
+The completeness check report for accounts receivable analyses is an exported .XLSX file that can help you confirm the completeness of your client’s AR detail by comparing your client’s year-end customer balances with our calculated values.

 For each customer in your client’s data, MindBridge calculates a closing balance (shown in column Closing Balance) by adding the opening balance you’ve provided (shown in column Opening Balance) to the change in the account in your client’s AR detail (shown in column Activity Balance).
 This calculated closing balance is compared with the total of your client’s year-end open receivables (shown in column Supplied Closing Balance).
 The difference between the two values is shown in column Delta.